HengyuGu1994/MigrationKaleidoscope/README.md

 By applying the Voronoi-based migration **Kaleidoscope diagram** and integrating it with the **sunburst treemap** [(Jahn et al., 2021)](https://github.com/m-jahn/WeightedTreemaps), the function visualises migration from different time periods and focalises on the relative status of each migration body as origin or destination. <br />

-By attributing different colours to groups and differentiating in- and outflows with deep (<span style="background-color: #FFFF00">Marked text</span>) and light shades, information about each body’s weight in the migration network is gained from their size in the diagrams, and variable as well as invariable patterns are observed from the trends.
+By attributing different colours to groups and differentiating **in-** and **outflows** with **deep** and **light** shades, information about each body’s weight in the migration network is gained from their size in the diagrams, and variable as well as invariable patterns are observed from the trends.

 <img src="https://github.com/HengyuGu1994/MigrationKaleidoscope/blob/main/MigrationKaleidoscope.png" width=50% height=50%>